DragonMinded/netboot/README.md

 ## Script Invocation

 For all of these scripts, they should run out of the box on Linux and Mac once you've run the above installation command.
 However, on Windows you will have to prefix all commands with `python3`.
 For example, instead of running `./netdimm_send --help` you would instead run `python3 ./netdimm_send --help`.
+All scripts will function identically thereafter, regardless of the operating system, as long as you have Python 3.6 or greater and the correct dependencies installed.

 ### netdimm_info

 This script requests firmware information from a single cabinet, displaying it on the screen.
+Included in that info is the net dimm firmware revision, the memory capacity of the net dimm, the available memory that can be used for game storage, the current game's CRC image and whether the net dimm thinks that CRC is valid or not.
 Invoke the script like so to see options:

 ```
 ./netdimm_info --help